marcbria/mojo/README.md

 Known bugs
 ----------

-- Unable to login if your OJS code is not "patched".
+- Unable to login if your OJS code is not "patched" (fixed if OJS > 2.3.8)
 - Permissions need to be reviewed (sudo not mandatory, avoid overwriting OJS ones...)
 - Better parameter checking.